aishasurve2007/StudyMate-AI/README.md

 streamlit run eval_dashboard.py
 ```

-## Limitations & next steps
+Limitations & Next Steps
 Honest about where this is an MVP:

-- **Answer recall is a keyword proxy**, not true correctness.
+Answer recall is a keyword proxy, not true correctness.
 The principled
 upgrade is LLM-as-judge grading against reference answers.

-- **The retrieval-hit metric is lenient** (page-or-keyword match); a stricter
+The retrieval-hit metric is lenient (page-or-keyword match); a stricter
 page-only metric would be more discriminating.

-- **Hybrid fusion uses a weighted score sum.** Reciprocal Rank Fusion would be
+Hybrid fusion uses a weighted score sum.
+Reciprocal Rank Fusion (RRF) would be
 more robust, since semantic and BM25 scores aren't on the same scale.

-- **Single-document at a time**, PDF only; multi-document corpora and a
+Single-document at a time, PDF only; multi-document corpora and a
 highlighted-evidence viewer are natural extensions.
-- **Not yet deployed** (runs locally); Streamlit Community Cloud is the next step.

-## About
+About
 A self-directed project built to practice production RAG engineering — grounding,
 NLI-based hallucination detection, and reproducible evaluation — rather than a
 "PDF chatbot" demo.